Business Insurance for Writers & Authors

 Errors & Omissions Insurance

-Errors & Omissions Insurance, also known as Professional Liability Insurance, can protect you against one of the biggest challenges writers face: contract disputes.
+Errors & Omissions Insurance, also known as Professional Liability Insurance, can protect you against some of the biggest challenges writers face: contract disputes, plagarism, and libel.

-You probably already use a signed contract with your clients that clearly spells out:
+You might already use a signed contract with your clients that clearly spells out:

 - The scope of the project.

 That revision policy is especially important.
 Without clear language in your contract about how rewrites are handled, you might end up writing the same piece of copy for a client multiple times and only getting paid once.
 If you refuse to perform unpaid rewrites, you client could sue you for breach of contract.

 That's where your E&O Insurance can help.
 It can cover your attorney fees and settlements or judgments when you're sued over missed deadlines or allegedly not delivering promised services.